 The United States enacted comprehensive tax legislation that includes significant changes to the taxation of business entities.
 These changes include, among others, (i) a permanent reduction to the corporate income tax rate, (ii) a partial limitation on the deductibility of business interest expense, (iii) a shift of the U.S. taxation of multinational corporations from a tax on worldwide income to a territorial system (along with certain rules designed to prevent erosion of the U.S. income tax base) and (iv) a one-time tax on accumulated offshore earnings held in cash and illiquid assets, with the latter taxed at a lower rate.
-We are in the process of assessing the overall impact of the comprehensive tax legislation on our business and financial condition.
-Although currently such impact is not entirely clear, it is possible that our profitability and our business may be adversely affected as a result of the U.S. tax law changes made by this legislation.
+We are in the process of finalizing our assessment of the overall impact of the comprehensive tax legislation on our business and financial condition and it is possible that our profitability and our business may be adversely affected as a result of the U.S. tax law changes made by this legislation.